thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 Yes, BBQ scans any arrays that are included in the URI request.
 If any matching patterns are found, the request is blocked.

+**My PHP scanner/checker plugin says there is an error?**

+For example, if your PHP/plugin scanner reports something like, "found `0x3c62723e` which is bad."
+Normally you would not want to find such bad strings of code, but there is an exception for security plugins.
+Think about it: in order to block some nasty string, BBQ must _know_ about it.
+So each bad string that is blocked by BBQ is included in the plugin "blacklist".
+That means, when some PHP scanner looks at BBQ and finds some known bad strings, it just means that the scanner has discovered BBQ's list of blocked terms.
+In other words, BBQ contains static strings of non-functional text, in order to match and block malicious requests to your site.
+I hope this makes sense, feel free to [contact me](https://perishablepress.com/contact/) if I may provide any further infos.

 **Do I need WordPress to run BBQ?**

 Nope!
 BBQ is available in the following flavors: